 You can help

-You can call or email your City Councilmember and encourage them to act to pass Honolulu’s first Climate Action Plan and call for its rapid implementation.
-Find your Councilmember on the map on this page, and urge them to lead for a safer, healthier future for all on O‘ahu.
+Contact your City Councilmember and encourage them to act to pass Honolulu’s first Climate Action Plan and call for its rapid implementation, for a safer, healthier future for all on O‘ahu.